eValue8bv/creditable-api/README.md

 The Creditable API PHP package is a simple and easy-to-use wrapper for the Creditable API.
 This package allows you to integrate Creditable PayWall functionalities into your PHP projects.

+## Requirements

+To use the Creditable pay per article button, the following things are required:

+* Get yourself a free Creditable Partner Account at https://partner.creditable.news.
+No signup costs are applicable.
+* Login to your dashboard at https://partner.creditable.news and add your mediatitle(s).
+* An apikey will be generated for each media title you add.

 ## Installation

 To install the package, use [Composer](https://getcomposer.org/) by running the following command: